-How to Answer “Why Do You Want to Leave Your Current Job?” with Sample Answers
+How to Answer “Why Do You Want to Leave Your Current Job?”

+An interview is the crossing line between you and your potential new journey.
+That is why acing a job interview is crucial.
+To help you overcome your anxiety about interviews, we have curated various answers to the question, Why do you want to leave your current job?
 There may be multiple reasons why a person might leave a job.
 It could be for higher wages, greater chances for advancement, or additional training within the role.
 Whatever the reason may be, job change can be a frightening thing.
 Communicating your reasons for change in an interview can seem even more daunting.
 Read this blog to get an idea of how to talk about your reasons for changing jobs professionally.

-Reasons Recruiters Ask, “Why Do You Want to Leave Your Current Job?”
+Why Recruiters Ask, “Why Do You Want to Leave Your Current Job?”

-Sample Answer for “Why Do You Want to Leave Your Current Job?”
+Sample Answer for ‘Why Do You Want to Leave Your Current Job?’

 1. Relocation